 Whether you want to try out jet skiing, head out on a kayak, jump on a tour boat or even rent a boat to take out on the lake yourself, Guatape has plenty of options to make sure you take full advantage of Guatape Lake.

-Where to Stay in Guatape, Colombia
+Where We Stayed in Guatape, Colombia

 Our stay at Lake View Hostel was exactly what we were looking for in a place to stay in Guatape, Colombia.

-Having the Dragon Bar onsite to grab a drink after dinner was convenient as well (and since the bar shut down around 11, it was a win/win in our opinion–a bar with no late-night noise to contend with!).
+Having the Dragon Bar onsite to grab a drink after dinner was convenient as well (and since the bar shut down around 11, it was a win/win in our opinion: a bar with no late-night noise to contend with!).

 The only downside we would note is the slow wifi connection: you’ll be fine to check social media, but don’t plan on doing any intensive internet-based work while here.